RS2002/homepage/content/authors/admin/_index.md

 If you would like to learn more about my previous research, please feel free to download my CV or contact me directly (zhaozj28@mail2.sysu.edu.cn).
 I would greatly appreciate any opportunity to join a research group.

+P.S.
+I was also the lead singer and guitarist in the bands [NEWS](https://music.163.com/#/artist?id=52253597) and [Rights of Lethe](https://music.163.com/#/artist?id=52435898).
+I have a strong passion for heavy rock music, particularly alternative punk, melodic death metal, dark metal, and some core genres.
+If you are interested in playing or collaborating with me, please feel free to reach out to me via [Weibo](https://weibo.com/u/3829716889) or WeChat (z448708588).
+You can also find our videos on [bilibili](https://space.bilibili.com/349124347?spm_id_from=333.1007.0.0).

 {style="text-align: justify;"}